spencerng/Robotix-Java-Lessons/Lesson-3/Lesson-3.md

 9. Write a program to determine if a *number* is a palindrome.

 10. Write methods that compute the [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple) and [greatest common factor](https://en.wikipedia.org/wiki/Greatest_common_divisor) of two positive integers.

+Please email or DM me via Slack any challenges that you finish for feedback!